 In this initial phase, organizational leaders should first be identifying internal processes that are more rudimentary, repetitive, or mundane.
 These tasks often involve the most tried and true technologies, and they usually adhere to very precise operational procedures across multiple systems and departments.
 One example might be when a human employee copies a dollar value acquired from a legacy mainframe IT system and into an Excel spreadsheet operating within an in-house server.
 Other examples might include a variety of basic tasks with little value-added benefits, such as the completion of file transfers, project scheduling, screen scraping, and event data collection.

 These quick-hits of RPA transitioning can build confidence in the deployment team, the employees, and the key decision- makers responsible for approving the initial proposal for RPA adoption.
-These initial automations often return immediate and measurable results while simultaneously delivering incremental benefits involving several of the subsequent processes and subprocesses that the organization will choose to automate in the future.
+These initial processes to automate often return immediate and measurable results while simultaneously delivering incremental benefits involving several of the subsequent processes and subprocesses that the organization will choose to automate in the future.

 ENHANCED PROCESS AUTOMATION